 3. Learning objectives are meaningful and connected to the standards

 In examining science materials, it’s a good idea to take a look at how the learning objectives are presented to both the teacher and the student.
 It should be clear how each objective relates not only to the performance expectations but to the larger standards for a particular grade-level or grade band.
-Assessments play a role here as well: how students are evaluated must be directly connected to what the materials present and the knowledge kids are spending their time building.
+Assessments play a role here as well: how students are evaluated must be directly connected to what the materials present and the knowledge students are spending their time building.

 The Support Teachers and Students Deserve

-I believe that only through working together can we ensure all students have access to science education that will prepare them to be citizens who can make informed decisions and leaders who can work together to discover and develop solutions to our most urgent challenges.
+Only through working together can we ensure all students have access to science education that will prepare them to be citizens who can make informed decisions and leaders who can work together to discover and develop solutions to our most urgent challenges.